adin-gus/ShadowLLeX/README.md

 ## What It Actually Does

-Shadow LLM decomposes a GGUF model into its fundamental information units, classifies each one by functional role, and stores them in a structured library using lossless zstd compression.
+Shadow LLeX decomposes a GGUF model into its fundamental information units, classifies each one by functional role, and stores them in a structured library using lossless zstd compression.
 The library can then be used to reassemble the original model exactly, or (experimentally) compose new models from components across multiple sources.

 **The pipeline:**
 ```